Alliance française: History and role

 The Alliance was created in Paris on 21 July 1883 by a group including the scientist Louis Pasteur, the diplomat Ferdinand de Lesseps, the writers Jules Verne and Ernest Renan, and the publisher Armand Colin.
+The project was directly linked to the colonial aims of the French Third Republic.
+France believed it could spread civilization to colonies and promote French imperial grandeur by propagating their language internationally.